North Carolina FC U23: Cary RailHawks U23

 In March 2007, the Next Level Academy formed a partnership with the then new USL First Division team, the Carolina RailHawks, who subsequently became the team's parent professional club, and the team was renamed the Cary RailHawks U23s.
 The RailHawks, endured yet another disappointing season not notching their first win until the fourth game of the season.
 Schilawski and Sassano were the RailHawks' top scorers, with four and five goals respectively, while Joe Germanese contributed four assists.

 The RailHawks made a push for the playoffs in 2008.
 They ended the year third in the Southeast Division, just five points behind second place Bradenton Academics.
 Brian Shriver and Ronnie Bouemboue were Cary's top scorers, with six and five goals respectively, while Corben Bone contributed four assists.

 Renamed 2008–2009

-In November 2008, Next Level Academy announced a partnership with Burnley Football Club, then a member of the English Championship, in order to jointly develop professional footballers.
+In November 2008, Next Level Academy announced a partnership with Burnley Football Club, then a member of the English Championship, in order to jointly develop professional players.
 As part of the agreement, the team was renamed the Cary Clarets in USL PD League before withdrawing at the end of the 2009 season.
 The team was dormant in 2010.